 Don’t let your pledge to get into shape be derailed by a sports injury!

-Recent studies show that acupuncture effectively treats sports injuries such as strains; sprains; neck, shoulder, elbow, wrist, hip, knee and ankle pain; swollen muscles and shin splints.
+Recent studies show that acupuncture effectively treats sports injuries such as strains; sprains; neck, shoulder, elbow, wrist, hip, knee, ankle pain, swollen muscles, and shin splints.

-Treatment for a sports injury with acupuncture and Oriental medicine has two objectives:
+Treatment for a sports injury with acupuncture and Chinese medicine has two objectives:

 1. Reduce pain and inflammation of the injured area.